-Knifeman in southern France kills 2 in attack on passers by
+Knifeman in southern France kills 2 in attack on passersby

 The anti-terrorism prosecutor’s office told The Associated Press the attack took place at 11 a.m. in a commercial street in Romans-sur-Isere.

-The alleged attacker was arrested by police nearby.
+The alleged attacker was arrested by police nearby, shortly after the attack.
 Prosecutors did not identify him.
 They said he had no documents but claimed to be Sudanese and to have been born in 1987.

-Prosecutors said that other people were also injured but couldn’t confirm French media reports that there were seven other casualties, of whom one is in critical condition.
+Prosecutors said that other people were also wounded but couldn’t confirm French media reports that there were seven other casualties, of whom three are in critical condition.

+They also did not confirm reports that the man had shouted “Allahu akbar” (God is great) as he carried out the attack.

 The office said it is evaluating whether the attack was motivated by terrorism, but that it has not launched any formal proceedings to treat it as such.

 Like the rest of France, the town’s residents are on coronavirus-linked lockdown.
-The victims were likely carrying out their weekend food shopping on the street that has bakeries and grocers.
+The victims were carrying out their weekend food shopping on the street that has bakeries and grocers, the office said.
+Two-meter distancing is being encouraged as in the rest of the country.

+Media reported that the knifeman first attacked a Romanian resident who had just left his home for his daily walk — slitting his throat in front of his girlfriend and son.

+Following that, they reported, the assailant entered a tobacco shop, stabbed the tobacconist and two customers, and then went into the local butcher’s shop.
+He grabbed another knife and attacked a client with the blunt end before entering a supermarket.